warptools/warpforge/examples/500-cli/cli.md

 [testmark]:# (runmodule/sequence)
 ```
-warpforge --json run module.json
+warpforge --json run module.wf
 ```

 A module is declared with two files.
-One is the `module.json` file:
+One is the `module.wf` file:

-[testmark]:# (runmodule/fs/module.json)
+[testmark]:# (runmodule/fs/module.wf)
 ```
 {
     "name": "test"